 This proximity to the ever increasing density of built environment, as well as increased recreational use by a growing population, creates constant pressure on the river and estuary eco-systems.
 Unleashed dogs, inappropriate water vehicles, illegal development, overfishing, siltation are among the many threats to this, Sydney’s last unpolluted waterway.

-A very good report on the Hacking system has been prepared by Professor A. D. Albani and George Cotis, PORT HACKING, Past and present of an estuarine environment, which was prepared to complement the Port Hacking Plan of Management.
+For a comprehensive report on the Hacking see Professor A. D. Albani and George Cotis’s 2013 report, PORT HACKING, Past and present of an estuarine environment, which was prepared to complement the Port Hacking Plan of Management.